Sukhoi Su-35: Testing and demonstration

 By the time of the disintegration of the Soviet Union, Sukhoi had been demonstrating the Su-27M to senior defence and government officials.
 With its debut to a Western audience at the 1992 Farnborough Airshow, the company redesignated the aircraft as Su-35.
 The aircraft subsequently made flying demonstrations overseas in an effort to attract export orders, starting in November 1993 with Dubai, where Viktor Pugachev flew it in a mock aerial engagement with an Su-30MK in front of spectators.
-The aircraft thereafter flew in Berlin and Paris, and would be a regular feature at Moscow's MAKS Air Show.
+The aircraft then flew in Berlin and Paris, and would be a regular feature at Moscow's MAKS Air Show.
 The Russian government cleared the aircraft for export during Sukhoi's unsuccessful sales campaign in South Korea during the late 1990s and early 2000s; the company also marketed the aircraft to Brazil, China and the United Arab Emirates.

 As the flight-test programme of the Su-27M proceeded, engineers discovered that the pilot failed to maintain active control of the aircraft during certain manoeuvres, such as the Pugachev's Cobra.
 The eleventh Su-27M (T10M-11) was therefore equipped with thrust-vectoring engine nozzles in 1995, and the resultant Su-37 technology demonstrator made its first flight on 2 April 1996.
 It also tested the enhanced N011M radar, as did the twelfth developmental Su-27M.
 The Su-37's ability to maintain a high angle of attack while flying at close to zero airspeed attracted considerable press attention.
 It later received different engines and updated fly-by-wire controls and cockpit systems for evaluation.

 Apart from the single-seat design, a two-seat aircraft was also constructed.
 Working in cooperation with Sukhoi, KnAAPO's own engineers designed the Su-35UB so as to combine thrust-vectoring engines with features of the Su-27M.
 Modified from an Su-30MKK airframe, the aircraft made its first flight on 7 August 2000, and afterwards served as an avionics test-bed.
 While the original Su-27M never entered mass production due to a lack of funding, Sukhoi refined the Su-27M's use of canards and the Su-37's thrust-vectoring technology and later applied them to the Su-30MKI two-seat fighter for the Indian Air Force.
-The tenth Su-27M (T10M-10) also served as a test-bed for the Saturn AL-41FS engine that is intended for the Sukhoi Su-57 (previously known under the acronym "PAK FA") jet fighter.
+The tenth Su-27M (T10M-10) also served as a test-bed for the Saturn AL-41F1 engine that is intended for the Sukhoi Su-57 (previously known under the acronym "PAK FA") jet fighter.